- TL;DR

 The CyberArk Acquisition and Supply Chain Risk

-Venafi’s 2024 acquisition by CyberArk places Venafi’s PKI and CLM roadmap under CyberArk’s Privileged Access Management platform strategy.
-Integration priorities, API contract stability, protocol support decisions, and pricing model evolution will increasingly reflect CyberArk’s broader identity platform architecture.
-For organizations with long-term PKI infrastructure dependencies on Venafi, this is a supply chain risk: the platform’s technical direction is no longer determined by CLM requirements.
+Venafi’s 2024 acquisition by CyberArk is no longer a pending integration risk — it is a completed one.
+As of 2026, Venafi TLS Protect has been fully rebranded as CyberArk Certificate Manager, and its PKI and CLM roadmap now sits inside CyberArk’s Privileged Access Management platform strategy.
+Integration priorities, API contract stability, protocol support decisions, and pricing model evolution increasingly reflect CyberArk’s broader identity platform architecture rather than CLM-specific requirements.
+For organizations with long-term PKI infrastructure dependencies on the former Venafi platform, this is a supply chain risk: the platform’s technical direction is no longer determined by CLM requirements alone.

 Compliance Framework Alignment